ai-covariants/analysis-mutations/Thesis/ReadMe.md

 In this section, Principal Component Analysis,t-SNE and UMAP are used to reduce the dimensions while retaining most information of the datasets.
 Subsequently, the visualization is produced to examine the relationship between various isolates.

+## Results

+1. Discussion

+This folder consists of dimensional reduction result generated from Discussion.py

+2. PCA for Mutation

+This folder includes Principal Component Analysis i.e.,dimensional reduction results using dataset from Mutation of Sequences

+3. T-SNE for Mutation

+This folder comprises of t-SNE dimensional reduction approach using dataset from Mutation of Sequences

+4. UMAP for Mutation

+This folder contains UMAP, a novel dimensional reduction method, using dataset from Mutation of Sequence